awf/awfutils/README.md

     Similarly, if we change the sweep definition slightly, we don't want to rerun jobs that were in previous sweeps.

-  * Flexibile: we can define complex combinations of configurations, rather than simple grids.
+  * Flexible: we can define complex combinations of configurations, rather than simple grids.

   * Parallel: we can easily run jobs in parallel up to the resource limits